-As a member of our Force Protection staff you will help protect our personnel and equipment, from looking after the base to providing force protection against sabotage and terrorism.
+As a member of our Security Forces staff you will help protect our personnel and equipment, from delivering readiness training to service personnel to providing force protection measures against a range of threats.

 - ServiceAir Force

 - Starting Salary$47,224

 As a member of our Security Forces team, your specialised trade group contributes directly to preparing RNZAF personnel for operational duties, and protecting Air Force aviation assets, whilst both on the Military Air Base at home and deployed overseas.

 Protective Security activities and tasks will see you responsible for include identifying and mitigating threats to air operations, providing airbase protection (ground defence) and physical security at Air Force sites.
 The other part of your role is to prepare RNZAF personnel to ensure that they achieve and maintain their individual combat readiness to effectively support Defence Force operations.

 Your role is challenging and varied in that your tasks range from being an instructor to performing protective security patrols across all weather and environmental conditions.
 Some Force Protection personnel may also specialise as Military Working Dog Handlers, using this capability both at home and abroad.